ellioseven/grav-plugin-view/README.md

 ## Using Parameters

-You can override the parameters from the referencing page, so you can do things like this:
+You can also add parameters to the collection, allowing you complete control over the view collection:

 ```
 items: